sreevatsgit/Blockchain-notes/vault/Blockchain Basics.md

 All these notes are mainly directed towards developing smart contracts using ethereum.
 But it will be applicable to the vast majority of networks and learning it in ethereum can enable you to switching chains and developing other smart contracts on other platforms easily!

-A combination of many smart contracts is known as a Decentralized application or just **Dapp**
+A combination of many smart contracts is known as a Decentralized application or just **Dapp**.

 So we know what is a smart-contract, a Dapp and different protocols so what the heck is a **web3**??????

 ## The iteration of Web!
 We have seen the web develop more than 2 decades!
 Here is the evolution of the web:
 <br>
-- **Web1**: Persmissionless open source world that allows you to have static content
+- **Web1**: Persmissionless open source world that allows you to have static content.
 <br>
-- **Web2**: Permissioned web with dynamic content where all the agreements and logic off of centralized servers where they control your information
+- **Web2**: Permissioned web with dynamic content where all the agreements and logic off of centralized servers where they control your information.
 <br>
 - **Web3**: The permissionless web, with dynamic content where decentralized servers run the logic creating censorship resistant agreements in which smart contracts are enabled.
-Users own the protocol they work with and its often dubbed as the **ownership economy**
+Users own the protocol they work with and its often dubbed as the **ownership economy**.

 ## Why do I need a smart contract today?